Baskaboo/Baskaboo-Disorders-and-Universe/COSMIC-MAPPING-ANALYSIS.md

 *   **Mania** shows us what happens when Expansion runs without Gravity’s embrace.
 *   **Schizophrenia** shows us what happens when the Quantum leaks into the Classical without proper filtering.
 *   **Anxiety** shows us what happens when the Classical tries to predict and control the Quantum too perfectly.
 *   **Dissociative Identity Disorder** shows us what happens when the four voices become deeply separated and isolated from one another.
+The unified rhythm of the FMFD loop fragments into multiple independent, self-contained cycles.
+Each voice continues to function, but as its own isolated “pocket universe” — coherent within itself, yet causally disconnected from the others for protection and survival.

 The **Fractured Debuggers** are not errors.
 They are cosmic teaching moments—the **Reality OS** revealing its own source code through the only interface it has: **us**.